-The recent détente in relations between north and south Korea, and America, which will start with a North-South summit, probably followed by a summit at an as yet unnamed place between Marshall Kim Jong Un and President Donald Trump has got many Koreans, and those in the wider community asking what would a unified Korea, if it were to happen, look like?
+The recent détente in relations between North and South Korea and America, which will start with a North-South summit, probably followed by a summit at an as yet unnamed place between Marshal Kim Jong Un and President Donald Trump has got many Koreans, and those in the wider community asking what would a unified Korea, if it were to happen, look like?

 The western viewpoint usually assumes a North Korean collapse, and therefore what is termed the “Germany model”, whereby the Republic of Korea would incorporate the Democratic People’s Republic of Korea into itself as one entity.
 Whilst this option ignores the vastly different economies and GDPs of the two countries, it also ignores another important fact, North Korean hasn’t collapsed, and its views on reunification of the Korean peninsula are very different.

 Again, in the West we assume that because of the Korean War the North’s idea is to unite the peninsula under communism, and most probably by war, but in fact, in official policy at least, this has not been the case since as far back as the early 1970s.

 So, what is North Korea’s policy on reunification?
 In 1980 President Kim Il Sung set the policy to create a neutral, federal republic, where both sides would keep their political systems, and governments, but have a federal parliament and government.
 You’d assume they would also have a single ping-pong team.
 And the name of this unified country?
 The Democratic Confederal Republic of Koryo (DCRK), with Koryo being the traditional name of Korea.

 The Democratic part was later dropped from the name, and whilst the Confederal Republic of Koryo has not gained too much traction south of the border, many in the South do now favour something almost resembling a two-state, or federal solution, with Lee Myung-Bak suggesting a Korean Economic Community, which would have involved certain joint-areas, whilst both states kept their own sovereignty.